Brandon-Crosthwait/LL1-Parser/README.md

 # LL1-Parser
-Python Script and Productions built to check if simple math and variables are valid
+Python Script and productions built to check if simple math and variables are valid